-- 144. All orders must be placed using the financial information system which has inbuilt authorisation processes and checks against available budget.
-Once authorised, the order will be automatically approved by the financial information system. - 145.
-Approved orders will be recorded in the purchase order module of the financial information system which allocates a reference number and commits expenditure.
+141. All orders must be placed using the financial information system which has inbuilt authorisation processes and checks against available budget.
+Once authorised, the order will be automatically approved by the financial information system.

-Orders will be dispatched to the supplier from the Finance Department

-- 146. The budget holder must make appropriate arrangements for the delivery of goods to the Trust.
+- 142. Approved orders will be recorded in the purchase order module of the financial information system which allocates a reference number and commits expenditure.
+Orders will be dispatched to the supplier from the Finance Department - 143.
+The budget holder must make appropriate arrangements for the delivery of goods to the Trust.
 On receipt the budget holder must undertake a detailed check of the goods received against the goods received note (GRN) and make a record of any discrepancies between the goods delivered and the GRN.
-Discrepancies should be discussed with the supplier of the goods without delay.

-- 147. If any goods are rejected or returned to the supplier because they are not as ordered or are of sub-standard quality, the Finance Department should be notified.
-The Finance Department will keep a central record of all goods returned to suppliers.

-- 148. All invoices should be sent to the Finance Department.
-Invoice receipt will be recorded by the Finance Department (and the invoice scanned) into the Financial Information System purchase ledger module) The Finance Department will stamp invoices with a grid against which the following can be evidenced by the budget holder authorising payment:

-- invoice arithmetically correct

-- invoice posted to purchase ledger

-- goods/ services received

-- goods/services as ordered

-- prices correct

-- invoice authorised for payment

-- payment authorised

-- VAT treated correctly

-- payment made

-- 149. The budget holder must make a detailed check against the order and the GRN and these documents must be attached to the invoice before it is sent back to the Finance Department.
-Budget holders must undertake these checks without undue delay and in any case within 7 days of invoice receipt.

-- 150. If a budget holder is pursuing a query with a supplier the Finance Department must be informed of the query and periodically kept up to date with progress.

-- 151. Twice a month or weekly the Finance Department will produce a list of outstanding invoices from the purchase ledger and this list together with supporting documentation

-will be reviewed by the Finance Manager.

-- 152. The Finance Department will then input details of payments to be made to the purchase ledger and generate BACS payment required.
-The BACS payment runs and associated paperwork must be authorised by two of the nominated cheque signatories unless less than £1000. - 153.
+Discrepancies should be discussed with the supplier of the goods without delay. - 144.
+If any goods are rejected or returned to the supplier because they are not as ordered or are of sub-standard quality, the Finance Department should be notified.
+The Finance Department will keep a central record of all goods returned to suppliers. - 145.
+All invoices should be sent to the Finance Department.
+Invoice receipt will be recorded by the Finance Department (and the invoice scanned) into the Financial Information System purchase ledger module) - 146.
+The budget holder must make a detailed check against the order and the GRN and these documents must be attached to the invoice before it is sent back to the Finance Department.
+Budget holders must undertake these checks without undue delay and in any case within 7 days of invoice receipt. - 147.
+If a budget holder is pursuing a query with a supplier the Finance Department must be informed of the query and periodically kept up to date with progress. - 148.
+Twice a month or weekly the Finance Department will produce a list of outstanding invoices from the purchase ledger and this list together with supporting documentation will be reviewed by the Finance Manager. - 149.
+The Finance Department will then input details of payments to be made to the purchase ledger and generate BACS payment required.
+The BACS payment runs and associated paperwork must be authorised by two of the nominated cheque signatories unless less than £1,000. - 150.
 BACS payments are input by the Finance Team and authorised on-line by two signatories in accordance with the banking policy and procedures (see E-procurement and BACS Payments above).